cnyvfang/CORUN-Colabator/README.md

 python init_modules.py
 ```

 Download the pre-trained da-clip weights and put it in `./pretrained_weights/`.
-You can download the daclip weights we used from [here]().
+You can download the daclip weights we used from [Google Drive](https://drive.google.com/file/d/1bIlKYouxwizQXbud7SXd5F5oOyoHFH4x/view?usp=sharing).
 You can also choose other type of clip models and corresponding weights from openclip, if you do this, don't forget to modify your options.

 ## 🏃 Train